ThatMG393/andropiler/README.md

 # andropiler
 A ported version of [android-compiler](https://github.com/ThatMG393/android-compiler) to Java.

-I was having trouble with the bash script, it kept having weird issues.
-So I rewrote it in Java.
+I ported android-compiler to Java because I was having trouble with the bash script, it kept having weird issues.
 Please make an Issue if there is a bug or something else.

+# Why I made this
+So you can compile Android Projects on Android without having to download AAPT2 and pass `-Pandroid.aapt2FromMavenOverride` over and over again.